 The good news is that this feature is not really out of the question; if a good number of customers ask for it, they just might make a Web interface available to users.

 The Final Verdict

 Securing all your devices is a must in today’s connected world.
 Hackers are a real threat and the amount of damage they could do when they get into your network, your laptop and smartphone can range from damaging your reputation, to you getting blackmailed, to even losing your savings.

-The CUJO Smart Internet Security Firewallshows us that it is not enough to just install an antivirus or antimalware software.
+The CUJO Smart Internet Security Firewall shows us that it is not enough to just install an antivirus or antimalware software.
 And it makes your network security very simple.
-You just plug it, set it up and wait for it to alert you when something’s afoot.
+You just plug it, setup and wait for it to alert you when something’s afoot.

 It is like having your own IT guy doing nothing but checking on your network’s security and then asking you what you want to do every time it detects something.
-And for only $8.99 per month (For the latest prices and discounts, check here), that is a real bargain.
+And for its monthly subscription (For the latest prices and discounts, check here), that is a real bargain.